sithmel/json-key-value/README.md

 # json-key-value

-json-key-value is a toolkit to work with JSON as they are converted to a sequence to path value pairs.
+json-key-value is a toolkit to work with JSON and JS object as they are converted to a sequence to path value pairs (using iterables).
+It enables using filter, map reduce techniques in a way that is readable, simpler and efficient.

 It is minimal (no dependencies) but work well with other libraries.
 It is designed for both server and client.

 ## The idea